by Laura Parker Roerden

 and pith they need to fly, carrying husks and undigested potential

-to faraway lands like ribbons of new life come spring.
+to faraway lands like ribbons of new life come summer.

 The seeds are meant for the birds,